June in Dordogne: What's On & Weather

 The first weekend of June brings us the Cahors Juin Jardins - Cahors garden festival.
 Both public and private gardens will open for you to enjoy in this beautiful city filled with art, culture and hidden spaces.
 There will also be several exhibitions in galleries on the theme of gardens and gardening.
 The perfect time to see Cahors in full bloom.

 Some markets in Dordogne are held week in, week out, throughout the year.
 However, many more pop up in towns and villages all over the valley in July and August, especially farmers' markets with produce fresh from the farm.

 There are also night markets, usually starting late afternoon and lasting into the early hours of the following morning - these are a fun night out with kids up past bedtime and accordion music and laughter drifting on the breeze.
 Tuck in and enjoy the festivities.

 Alternatively you may be after a rummage and a bargain at a brocante or vide-grenier.
-The upmarket ones features antiques and professional dealers, whereas elsewhere you'll find a village car boot sale with locals getting rid of stuff.
-Generally held on Sundays, get there early, elbows out for that must have take home treasure.
+The upmarket ones feature antiques and professional dealers, whereas elsewhere you'll find a village car boot sale with locals getting rid of stuff.
+Generally held on Sundays, get there early with your elbows out for that must have take home treasure.
 You'll find more information at the tourist office, or keep an eye out for signs whilst driving around.

 Wine and history

 Saint Emilion hosts an annual festival, the Fête de Printemps, celebrating the wine and heritage of the medieval city.
 The Jurade, the Saint-Emilion wine brotherhood who historically had administrative rights over the town, parade through the town in traditional crimson robes reminiscent of the all-powerful aldermen of centuries past.
 For a touch of history with your glass of red, this is one event not to miss.